For those of you who know what it’s all about:

 We have an overarching issue on the CMS issue tracker that describes exactly how you can help.
-Be it missing links, illogical tab orders, call to actions not having appropriate text.
+Be it missing links, illogical tab orders or CTA (call to actions) not having appropriate text.
 Plenty of things to work on and items in the “Ready” column of the linked project board should have enough guidance for you to get started.

 Umbraco UI library

-The UI library is the basis of the new backoffice we’re building, and its inclusion in the old backoffice means that, for example, package developers can start using it to move UI elements in their packages over to the new UI library components.
+The UI library is the basis of the new backoffice we’re building (also known as project Bellissima) and its inclusion in the old backoffice means that, for example, package developers can start using it to move UI elements in their packages over to the new UI library components.